Hafpaf/How-to-git/README.md

 # How to git
 **Hafpafs simple guide to simple git**

+## The Basic commands

-1. Install git if you haven't already.
+#### 1. Install git if you haven't already.
   * Ubuntu: `sudo apt-get install git`
   * Arch: `sudo pacman -S git`
   * Windows: https://git-scm.com/
   *Or just use your prefered package installer

-2. Create a local copy of the repository
+#### 2. Create a local copy of the repository

 `git clone git@url-for-repository`

-3. You are now ready to get hacking withing the code.
+#### 3. You are now ready to get hacking with the code.
 Changes made to the files can be added to the next commit with.

 `git add file-you-changed`

-4. A **commit** means to record the changes made withing the local repository on you machine and you can easily make more commits before pushing.
+#### 4. A **commit** means to record the changes made withing the local repository on you machine and you can easily make more commits before pushing.

 `git commit -m "short explanaion of changes made"`

-5. Upload the the changes made to your local repository the the repository server.
+#### 5. Upload the the changes made to your local repository the the repository server.

 `git push`